jetaggart/stream-sms-draft/README.md

 ### Login Form

-The login page has simple React form that uses a state variable for the input.
+The login page has a simple React form that uses a state variable for the input.

 ![](images/login-form.png)